 Agentic Workflows and Negotiation Orchestration

 At the heart of agentic procurement is the orchestration of autonomous negotiation workflows among multiple supplier agents.
-A typical architecture components include a policy engine, a negotiation strategy module, an evaluation and scoring subsystem, and a coordinating broker that routes requests to supplier-facing agents.
-Key design points include:
+A typical architecture includes a policy engine, a negotiation strategy module, an evaluation and scoring subsystem, and a coordinating broker that routes requests to supplier-facing agents.
+Key design points include: A related implementation angle appears in Agentic M&A Due Diligence: Autonomous Extraction and Risk Scoring of Legacy Contract Data.

 Distributed Systems Architecture